oviya-raja/ist-402/learning-path/WK12-SkillBuilder/EVENTREGISTRY_SETUP.md

 ## Testing

 1. **Without API key:**
-   - Application will use mock data
+   - Application will show clear error messages
-   - All features work for demonstration
+   - API keys are required for all features
-   - You'll see "Mock data" notes
+   - No mock data is used

 2. **With API key:**
    - Real news articles from EventRegistry